| THE

 measly 80w on 70cm doesn't get noticed.
 We turned off the main road

+towards the old lead mining town of Wanlockhead.
 Once there, we turned onto the private track that leads to the CAA

 post.
 As we did so I couldn't help noticing the vehicle workshop just